pgbouncer/pgbouncer/doc/usage.rst

 -d
     Run in background.
 Without it the process will run in foreground.
-    Note: Does not work on Windows, +pgbouncer+ need to run as service there.
+    Note: Does not work on Windows, **pgbouncer** need to run as service there.

 -R
     Do an online restart.
 That means connecting to the running process,